jamesmml/ml-from-scratch/README.md

   - [HeartDiseaseClassification.ipynb](real-world-applications/HeartDiseaseClassification.ipynb) - dense NN used for heart disease classification

 ## Notes
-The multiclass dense NN is built entirely from scratch with NumPy.
-While it is fully functional, training can be slow on larger datasets compared to optimized libraries like TensorFlow or PyTorch.
+The dense NNs are built entirely from scratch with NumPy.
+While they are fully functional, training can be slow on larger datasets compared to optimized libraries like TensorFlow or PyTorch.
 This design choice was intentional to reinforce core learning.

 ## How to Run
 The `.ipynb` files (Jupyter Notebooks) can be run from top to bottom where they exhibit my machine learning journey.